mittal-ayushi/geoguessr/README.md

 # WorldGuess
 WorldGuess is a game inspired by GeoGuessr.
 Players are shown a random street view and are supposed to mark the location on the world map.
+I built it because I have always loved the game geoguessr.

 ## Tech Stack
 - OpenStreet Maps for The World Map